shihab28/omobot_js/README.md

 -- If you are new with Arduino Nano RP2040, check "https://docs.arduino.cc/tutorials/nano-rp2040-connect/rp2040-01-technical-reference/" to see how to use it.
-- Upload the "mobot_pkg/arduino/EncoderReading/EncoderReading.ino" to the arduino controlling the encoder.
+- Upload the <a href="src/mobot_pkg/arduino/MotorMovement/EncoderReading.ino"><strong>mobot_pkg/arduino/MotorMovement/EncoderReading.ino</strong></a> to the arduino controlling the encoder.

-- Upload the "mobot_pkg/arduino/MotorMovement/MotorMovement.ino" to the arduino controlling the motors
+- Upload the <a href="src/mobot_pkg/arduino/MotorMovement/MotorMovement.ino"><strong>mobot_pkg/arduino/MotorMovement/MotorMovement.ino</strong></a> to the arduino controlling the motors